 In the AM:

 If you have oily skin look to a gel cleanser and if you have dry skin a cream cleanser.
-But I use a cream cleanser and have oily skin, you’re washing it off (ideally with a cloth) so go with sensorial preference.
+However, the rules are there to be broken.
+I use a cream, and sometimes oil-rich balm, cleanser and have oily skin, you’re washing it off (ideally with a cloth) so go with sensorial preference.

 I exfoliate every day because I have oily skin that needs it.
+I also like to gently exfoliate (with a cloth or a pre-soaked PHA pad) if I’ve used a rich cleanser to remove any residue.
 If you have dry skin you may only need to exfoliate 1-2 times per week.
 “Normal” skin might want to slough at it 2-3 times per week.

 *I use retinol at night so I exfoliate in the morning.
 If you’re not using retinol you can exfoliate either morning or night.

-Here is a very simple guide to some of key ingredients to look out for:
+Here is a very simple guide to some of the key ingredients to look out for:

 Pigmentation: Vitamin C (brightening), liquorice (brightening, prevents new pigmentation).